Sukharev-ukr/Python-port-scanner/README.md

 ## Project Overview

-This project is a **basic network port scanner** written in Python.
+This project is a **network port scanner** written in Python.
 It allows users to scan multiple IP addresses for open ports within a specified range.
 A port scanner is a tool commonly used in network security for identifying open and potentially vulnerable ports on a device.
 This project serves as a foundational tool for exploring network security, making it a valuable addition for anyone interested in ethical hacking or cybersecurity.

 ## Features